+(1) The State must prove beyond reasonable doubt the capacity of a child who is 10 years or older but under the age of 14 years to appreciate the difference between right and wrong at the time of the commission of an alleged offence and to act in accordance with that appreciation.

+(2) In making a decision regarding the criminal capacity of the child in questionmust consider the assessment report of the probation officer referred to in section 40 and all evidence placed before the inquiry magistrate or child justice court prior to diversion or conviction, as the case may be, which evidence may include a report of an evaluation referred to in subsection (3).

+- (a) the inquiry magistrate, for purposes of diversion; or - (b) if the matter has not been diverted, the child justice court, for purposes of plea and trial,

+[NB: Sub-s.
+(2) has been substituted by s.
+2 (a) of the Judicial Matters Amendment Act 14 of 2014, a provision which will be put into operation by proclamation.
+See PENDLEX.]

-- 11. (1) The State must prove beyond reasonable doubt the capacity of a child who is 10 years or older but under the age of 14 years to appreciate the difference between right and wrong at the time of the commission of an alleged offence and to act in accordance with that appreciation. - (2) In making a decision regarding the criminal capacity of the child in question- - (a) the inquiry magistrate, for purposes of diversion; or - (b) if the matter has not been diverted, the child justice court, for purposes of plea and trial, - must consider the assessment report of the probation officer referred to in section 40 and 15 all evidence placed before the inquiry magistrate or child justice court prior to diversion or conviction, as the case may be, which evidence may include a report of an evaluation referred to in subsection (3). - (3) An inquiry magistrate or child justice court may, on own accord, or on the request of the prosecutor or the child's legal representative, order an evaluation of the criminal 20 capacity of the child referred to in subsection (1), in the prescribed manner, by a suitably qualified person, which must include an assessment of the cognitive, moral, emotional, psychological and social development of the child. - (4) If an order has been made by the inquiry magistrate or child justice court in terms of subsection (3), the person identified to conduct an evaluation of the child must furnish the inquiry magistrate or child justice court with a written report of the evaluation within 30 days of the date of the order. - (5) Where an inquiry magistrate or child justice court has found that a child's criminal capacity has not been proved beyond a reasonable doubt, the inquiry magistrate or child justice court may, if it is in the interests of the child, cause the child to be taken to a 30 probation officer for any further action in terms of section 9.
+(3) An inquiry magistrate or child justice court may, on own accord, or on the request of the prosecutor or the child's legal representative, order an evaluation of the criminal capacity of the child referred to in subsection (1), in the prescribed manner, by a suitably qualified person, which must include an assessment of the cognitive, moral, emotional, psychological and social development of the child.

-PART 3: AGE ESTIMATION, AGE DETERMINATION AND ERROR REGARDING AGE
+[NB: Sub-s.
+(3) has been substituted by s.
+2 (a) of the Judicial Matters Amendment Act 14 of 2014, a provision which will be put into operation by proclamation.
+See PENDLEX.]

+(4) If an order has been made by the inquiry magistrate or child justice court in terms of subsection (3), the person identified to conduct an evaluation of the child must furnish the inquiry magistrate or child justice court with a written report of the evaluation within 30 days of the date of the order.

+[NB: A sub-s.
+(4A) has been inserted by s.
+2 (b) of the Judicial Matters Amendment Act 14 of 2014, a provision which will be put into operation by proclamation.
+See PENDLEX.]

+(5) Where an inquiry magistrate or child justice court has found that a child's criminal capacity has not been proved beyond a reasonable doubt, the inquiry magistrate or child justice court may, if it is in the interests of the child, cause the child to be taken to a probation officer for any further action in terms of section 9.

+Age estimation, age determination and error regarding age (ss 12-16)

-Responsibility of police official where age of child is uncertain
+12 Responsibility of police official where age of child is uncertain